 Today, you need an API definition, which is a JSON file.
 However, the company is working with several soon-to-be announced partners to eliminate the need for any configuration at all, Harguindeguy said.

 - Automatic propagation of security information for immediate attack blocking across clouds.

 - Natural resiliency — any node can take over another node’s function.

 - Zero downtime — new APIs, API gateways, application servers, and enforcement points can be added or removed from live environments.

 In reporting, while many companies using AI to detect anomalies in infrastructure report a score — often on a scale of 1 to 10 — reflecting the probability of an attack, that’s not really helpful, since security team then have to prioritize and investigate, Harguindeguy said.

 Elastic Beam reports incidents in three ways: This is definitely an attack, this is definitely NOT an attack, and this is something to investigate further.

 When attacks are detected, the machine learning engine updates Security Enforcer on the attackers to block, if the customer chooses to automate that.
 ASE then terminates the attackers’ sessions and prevents them from reconnecting.
 Customers receive reports with fine-grain details such as every command or method used.

 It also provides the ability to set traps for hackers through the creation of fake APIs.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Darktrace.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Darktrace.